The Record (North Jersey): Third generation

 In 1964, The Record bought the struggling Paterson Call and renamed it The Morning Call.
 Donald Borg's sons, Malcolm and Gregory, with experience at The Record, were made assistant publishers at the Passaic County paper.
 It was a publishing success, but continued to be a financial failure.
 The Borgs sold it in 1969.
-(They would open a news bureau for Passaic County about a decade later.)
+They opened a news bureau in Passaic County about a decade later.

 1971 was a critical year for The Record.
 Malcolm took over business management of the company, and Gregory became chairman and the paper's editor.
 That year William Caldwell, long-time editorialist, received a Pulitzer Prize.
 Also, the company entered the television business, buying a four-station company named Gateway Communications.

 1973 was also a key year in the growth of the organization, as the company acquired other newspapers from The Reporter Newspapers of Toms River and bought Freehold News Transcript.
 A holding company for the acquired papers, Toms River Publishing Company, was established.
 The company also established a bureau in Washington, DC.

 In 1974, writers in the area voted The Record first in the categories of writing, editing and local coverage.
 It provided different local news coverage for various areas in its distribution range.